jbc-cp/csc202-assignments/projects/4/ass4.md

 1. The word-concordance will be in a separate hash table from the stop words hash table.
 Process the input file one line at a time to build the word-concordance.
-This hash table should only contain the non-stop words as the keys (use the stop words hash table to “filter out” the stop words).
+This hash table should only contain the non-stop words as the keys (use the stop words hash table to "filter out" the stop words).
 Associated with each key is its value where the value consists of a list containing the line numbers where the key appears.
 DO NOT INCLUDE DUPLICATE LINE NUMBERS.
 1. Generate a text file containing the concordance words printed out in